mihai2014/combinatorics-loto-5-40/README.md

 Any combination of 6 numbers from 1...10 will intesect at least one the above sets with at least 4 common numbers

 Additional tools:

-intersect.py generates c5 which had only 2 numbers in common (at most).
+intersect.py generates c5 which had only 2 numbers in common (at most) with themselfes.

 Modify m in script (max number in the set).